jupyterhub/nativeauthenticator/docs/options.rst

 Allow self-serve approval
 -------------------------

-By default all users that sign up on Native Authenticator need an admin approval so they can actually log in the system.
+By default all users who sign up on Native Authenticator need an admin approval so they can actually log in the system.
 Or you can allow anybody without approval as described above with `open_signup`.
-Alternatively, you can allow only users who have access to a given email to self approve, for example users in your own organization.
+Alternatively, you may want something like `open_signup` but only for users in your own organization.
+This is what this option permits.
 New users are still created in non-authorized mode, but they can self-authorize by navigating to a (cryptographic) URL which will be e-mailed to them *only* if the provided email address matches the specified pattern.
 For example, to allow any users who have an mit.edu email address, you may do the following: